-• This number is automatically generated and cannot be changed.
-To facilitate processing, reference this File No. in correspondence with our office.
+• This number is automatically generated by APPS and cannot be changed.
+Use this number in correspondence about your application.

-Project Title (up to 255 characters)
+\Project Title (up to 255 characters)

-- Provide a concise title to include the activity, species (or taxa if multiple species), location, and purpose of the study.
-For example: - Boat-based photo-ID of bottlenose dolphins in the Gulf of Mexico to characterize population structure and movement patterns.
+- Describe the project as concisely to include the activity, species (or taxa if multiple species), location, and purpose of filming.
+For example: - Filming bottlenose dolphin feeding behavior in south Florida for a television series.

-Project Status
+\Project Status

-• The project status (New or Renewal) is automatically selected based on your answers in the pre-application guide (PAG).
+• Project status ("New" or "Renewal") is automatically selected based on your answers in the pre-application guide (PAG).
 Do not change this field.

-Previous Federal or State Permit
+Previous Federal or state permit #

-• If applicable, enter your most recent and closely related NMFS LOC or permit number.
-Otherwise leave blank.
+• If applicable, enter your most recent and closely related NMFS permit or LOC number.
 State permit numbers are not applicable.

-Permits Requested
+\Permits Requested

-• MMPA General Authorization will be listed based on your answers in the PAG.
-If other options are listed, please call us at 301-427-8401 for assistance.
+MMPA Commercial/Educational Photography permit will be listed based on your answers in the PAG.
+If other options are listed, please call the Permits Division at 301-427-8401 for assistance.